Willowbank Primary School 1959

 Christine Miller (I think) Linda Janice Bell ?
 Patricia Gerrie Gweneth Mathews Janice Irvine

 Linda Lennox Barbara White?
-Christine Dunsmuir Annette Rogers?
+Christine Dunsmuir Barbara Quigley ?
+Annette Rogers?
 Catriona McLeod ?

 Maurice McCardle Naim Mogal Alan Cowan